 KwaZulu-Natal is home to some of the finest game parks in the world including Hluhluwe-Imfolozi, the oldest in Africa.
 The Big Five - lion, rhino (both black and white), elephant, buffalo and leopard – can all be seen in KwaZulu-Natal alongside a huge range of other game animals including cheetah, zebra, hippo, crocodile, giraffe and warthog as well as rare and exotic species like the nyala antelope.

 The beaches of KwaZulu-Natal stretch along 600km of coastline with beaches to match the very best on the planet.
 There are golden, sandy beaches perfect for families, as well as wilder stretches of coastal wilderness.
 Family friendly beaches can be found along Durban’s Golden Mile and along the south coast with good conditions for swimming and snorkelling.
 Further north, the beaches of KwaZulu-Natal are more remote with huge dunes and coastal forests.

 No trip to the province would be complete without a visit to the Battlefields.
 An area made famous by the Anglo-Boer Wars.
 The quiet hills now ring with the voices of expert guides who tell visitors of South Africa’s bloodiest chapter in history, of the struggle at Isandlwana where the British were defeated by the Zulu in 1879 and then just days later how the British defended Rorke’s Drift so gallantly.

-From the 29 October 2018, you will be able to fly directly to Durban from Heathrow with British Airways.
-The flight will take approximately 11 hours and will operate three times a week.
-This new route adds to the airline’s existing twice-daily flights to Johannesburg and daily flights to Cape Town.
+Since October 2018, it has been possible to fly directly to Durban from Heathrow with British Airways.
+The flight takes approximately 11 hours and operates three times a week.
+This newer route adds to the airline’s existing twice-daily flights to Johannesburg and daily flights to Cape Town.